 params.queryin a hook.

-When you explicitly allowed multiple element changes, make sure queries are secured properly to limit the items that can be changed.
+When you explicitly allow multiple element changes, make sure queries are secured properly to limit the items that can be changed.

 Escape any SQL (typically done by the SQL library) to avoid SQL injection.

 JSON Web Tokens (JWT's) are only signed.
 They are not encrypted.
 Therefore, the payload can be examined on the client.
 This is by design.
 DO NOT put anything that should be private in the JWT

 secretfor you token service.
 The generator creates a strong one for you automatically.
 No need to change it.

 # Technologies used